dustinwicker/dustinwicker.github.io/_posts/2020-08-07-baseball-sixty-game-analysis.md

 ## Questions for Consideration/Analysis Expansion in the Future
 * Pull all teams season ending records and statistics (correlations between 60 game playoff teams and their final result and 60 game standings and playoff teams - their correlations) .54
-Season ending standings for playoff teams - could look more in-depth at correlations
+Season ending standings for playoff teams - could look more in-depth at correlations 162 games needed (i.e. longer season) to determine rightful playoff teams
+- Team with teams
+- More ambiguity and more randomness/complexity to baseball that needs 162 games to sort itself out.